basarat/mobx-typescript-react/03 computed/README.md

 );

 ```
+We kickoff with a simple mobx-react-typescript application.
+***Select HelloData***
+* We have `HelloData` that contains a simple observable and an action.
+***Select Hello***
+* We have a simple `Hello` observer component that uses this data in the render method.
+***Select `reactDom.render`***
+* We render this component to the application root.

+***click the button***
+* When we click the button, an increment of the mobx observable causes the Hello component to re-render with the new count.

-* Lets say we want to show additional UI based on wheather the button has been clicked or not.
+* Lets say we want to show additional UI based on whether the button has been clicked at least once or not.
 * We can do it easily with a simple condition check and showing a div if the condition is met

 ```js